Battle of Erigon Valley: Battle

 The formations had closed together, Illyrian at quick pace and Macedonian slowly as to keep good order.
 When they finally met, a vicious melee was set in motion from one end of the field to the other.
 All the elements of the phalanx at this point moved in chorus to execute their deadly tasks.
 Left through centre the pikemen held firm, their long weapons keeping Illyrian spear points out of range as they wounded at least a few among those leading the Illyrian effort.
-At the same time, Philip and his spearmen made progress on the right striking into the Illyrians as momentum from the rear ranks pushed them relentlessly ahead.
+At the same time, Philip and his spear-men made progress on the right striking into the Illyrians as momentum from the rear ranks pushed them relentlessly ahead.
 The Illyrian front-fighters opposing them got much less help from behind and were powerless to resist the intense, file-length pressure coming at them.
 In the end, the Illyrians had no choice but to yield ground.
 As the Illyrians left began edging back, it was the hetairoi and their skirmishers that now excelled, easing the way for the hoplites and hypaspists by clearing all Illyrian cavalry and light infantry from that flank.
 Exposed and put beyond endurance, the Illyrian left now gave way completely and sent the rest of their formation into a frantic flight under fierce pursuit.

 Diodorus Siculus (1st century BC) writes this of the event:

 And at first for a long while the battle was evenly poised because of the exceeding gallantry displayed on both sides, and as many were slain and still more wounded, the fortune of battle vacillated first one way then the other, being constantly swayed by the valorous deeds of the combatants; but later as the horsemen pressed on from the flank and rear and Philip with the flower of his troops fought with true heroism, the mass of the Illyrians was compelled to take hastily to flight.
 When the pursuit had been kept up for a considerable distance and many had been slain in their flight, Philip recalled the Macedonians with the trumpet and erecting a trophy of victory buried his own dead, while the Illyrians, having sent ambassadors and withdrawn from all the Macedonian cities, obtained peace.
 But more than seven thousand Illyrians were slain in this battle.